 Done well, digital experiences advance your ABM strategy by:

 - Driving engagement.
 Personalized content helps you increase engagement and build deeper relationships with the individuals within target accounts.

 - Delivering insights.
-Using a variety of digital experiences allows you to glean important insights into the interests and buying stage of those prospects—giving your sales team a huge advantage when it comes to starting and sustaining conversations with them.
+Using a variety of digital experiences for ABM allows you to glean important insights into the interests and buying stage of those prospects—providing the context necessary to effectively personalize sales outreach.

-Here’s how to adapt your top digital tactics to build a smarter, more integrated ABM program.
+Here’s how to adapt your top digital marketing tactics to build a smarter, more integrated ABM program.

 Social media for ABM.